How to Calculate Discounted Payback Period in Excel

 =-PV($D$17,B6,0,C6,0)

-In this formula, the D17 cell indicates the Discount Rate while the B6 and C6 cells point to the Year 1 and Cash Flow of $9,000 respectively.
-Now, the Present Value of Cash Flow is negative, so we’ve used a negative sign to make the value positive.
+In this formula, cell D17 is the Discount Rate while cells B6 and C6 are Year 1 and Cash Flow of $9,000 respectively.
+The Present Value of Cash Flow is negative, so we use a negative sign to make the value positive.

-📃 Note: Please make sure to use Absolute Cell Reference by pressing the F4 key on your keyboard.
+Note: Always use Absolute Cell Reference by pressing the F4 key on your keyboard.

 Formula Breakdown:

-• -PV($D$17,B6,0,C6,0) → returns the present value of an investment that is, the total amount a series of future payments is worth now.
-Here, $D$17 is the rate argument that refers to the Discount Rate.
-Following, B6 represents the nper argument which is the annual number of payments.
-Then, 0 is the pmt argument which indicates the amount of payment made each period.
-Next, C6 points to the optional fv argument which is the future value of the cash flow.
-Lastly, 0 represents the optional type argument which refers to the payment made at the end of the year.
+• -PV($D$17,B6,0,C6,0) → returns the present value of an investment, that is the total amount a series of future payments is worth now. $D$17 is the rate argument that refers to the Discount Rate.
+B6 represents the nper argument, which is the annual number of payments.
+0 is the pmt argument which indicates the payment amount made each period.
+C6 points to the optional fv argument, which is the future value of the cash flow.
+0 represents the optional type argument, which refers to the payment made at the end of the year.

 • Output → $8,182